Klepac-Ceraj-Lab/VKCComputing.jl/docs/src/examples/renaming_files.md

 After changing the way that we label samples, we sometimes need to update a previous file-name or table column name to reflect the new system.
+This code will not produce the same outputs anymore, since the state of drives and the database has changed in the meantime.
+It's meant more as documentation of the process.

 ## Getting current data